sandhyashevatre-123/Digital-classroom-using-Raspberry-Pi-/README.md

 # Digital-classroom-using-Raspberry-Pi-

+A smart digital classroom project has been implemented at jamgaon and mulashi ZP schools.
+Both of these projects have been successfully completed by the IOT forum in collaboration with NSS volunteers.
+There were many difficulties and obstacles because these villages are less developed and internet connectivity issues are prevalent, but we dedicatedly completed both classrooms.
+Dr. Vivek Deshpande Sir, Director of VIIT PUNE, visited this school on the occasion of the inogration.
+I had the best experience ever!

 A digital classroom using Raspberry Pi is a low-cost, flexible, and powerful way to engage students in learning.
 Raspberry Pi can be used to deliver interactive lessons, collect data, and create projects.